Protecting Your Smile with Orthodontic Retainers

 Wearing retainers is only part of the picture.
 To maintain your results:

+For patients interested in enhancing their results, professional Opalescence Home Advanced whitening is available through our office and can beautifully brighten your newly aligned smile.
 At Korch Orthodontics, we’re committed to your long-term success.
-If you have questions or need a retainer checkup, we’re always here to help, because your confident smile deserves lasting protection.
+If you have questions or need a retainer check or replacement, we’re always here to help, as your confident smile deserves lasting protection.

 Frequently Asked Questions